A modern solution for old-school research reporting

 The RMIT team wanted a web-based application that enabled collaborative editing across departments and improved version control.
 But before starting work on a solution, the Slalom Build team needed to better understand the specifics of the problem.

-Our team interviewed university faculty and staff members to distinguish all the potential users’ points of view.
+Our team interviewed university academic and professional staff members to distinguish all the potential users’ points of view.
 It became clear that the application was not just a vessel to enter and store FoR codes, but a channel in which to suggest, edit, and approve them.
-And that made improving communication and transparency the goals.
+That made improving communication and transparency the goals.

 “I’ve seen other projects delivered according to a cookie-cutter template,” says Jane Holt, Executive Director, Research Strategy and Services at RMIT.
 “It was refreshing to see Slalom Build’s genuine approach to understanding the challenge and shared accountability for a great outcome.”

 Core to this solution was writing comprehensive user stories and developing the concept of priority ownership.
-This gives the research owner whose department code is assigned at greater than 50 percent ultimate approval power for that output.
+This gives the research owner whose FoR code is assigned with the greatest percentile ultimate approval power for that output.
 Other users with certain permissions may submit requests or recommend edits, but the ERA submission doesn’t move forward without the priority owner signing off.

-Once the team figured out how to effectively serve up only relevant information to hundreds of users, each with distinct roles and responsibilities, it needed to make the tool feel almost effortless to use for everyone.
+Once the team figured out how to effectively serve up only relevant information to over 100 users, each with distinct roles and responsibilities, it needed to make the tool feel almost effortless to use for everyone.

 More modern platform, less manual work

-The Slalom Build and RMIT teams created something completely new in this academic space: a web-based, workflow management application—built from scratch—complete with live notifications, customizable user roles, and a user-friendly interface that matches the university’s branding.
+The Slalom Build and RMIT teams created a web-based, workflow management application—built from scratch—complete with live notifications, customizable user roles, and a user-friendly interface that matches the university’s branding.

 Starting with a data migration using Amazon Data Migration Service (DMS), and built on the AWS cloud, the solution uses AWS Fargate to orchestrate serverless functions throughout on the backend and data storage on Amazon S3.
 A Front end built on React and featuring SSO capabilities from Amazon Cognito begins the impressively friendly user experience.